-Come and immerse yourself in the spectacular town of Tepoztlán in Mexico's Central Highlands.
+Come and immerse yourself in the spectacular town of Tepoztlán.

+Located in Mexico's Central Highlands, Tepoztlán is an inspiring place rich in beauty and tradition.
 Daily memoir writing workshops will be complemented by free time to write, relax or explore.
-Optional excursions to the town's famously colourful markets and historic buildings and/or a hike in the surrounding mountains are also on offer.
-Evenings will be celebrated with gourmet meals, stories, informal readings, and an optional night of dancing.
+Optional excursions to the town's famously colourful markets and historic buildings and/or a hike to the pyramid in the surrounding mountains are also on offer.
+Evenings will be celebrated with gourmet meals, stories, a superb presentation on Mexican art, and an optional night of dancing.

 The setting for this retreat is Casa Temictli, famous for its architectural beauty, gastronomical wonders, luxuriant art gardens, and warm, welcoming hosts.